The International Investigations Review: India

 In cases where a firm is found to be participating in a cartel, a penalty of up to three times the profit of the participating firm for each year of the continuance of the cartel or 10 per cent of its relevant turnover for each year of continuance of the cartel, whichever is higher, can be imposed on the company as well as on every person who, at the time the contravention was committed, is in charge of and responsible to the company.
 In addition, the Competition Commission of India (CCI) can direct the participating firm to cease and desist from engaging in anticompetitive conduct.

-Voluntary disclosure by companies engaging in AAEC attracts leniency from the CCI in the amount of penalties.2 The CCI is empowered to grant to an enterprise a reduction in penalty of up to 100 per cent in cases where the CCI, without the disclosure by the enterprise, would not have had sufficient evidence to establish the contravention.
-Also, the CCI is empowered to grant a reduction in penalty of up to 50 per cent and 30 per cent to the second or third enterprises, respectively, who make a disclosure while being a part of the cartel, by submitting evidence that provides a significant added value to the evidence already available with the CCI or Director General for establishing the existence of the cartel.
+Voluntary disclosure by companies engaging in AAEC conduct attracts leniency from the CCI in the amount of penalties imposed.2 The CCI is empowered to grant an enterprise a reduction in penalty of up to 100 per cent in cases where the CCI, without the disclosure by the enterprise, would not have had sufficient evidence to establish the contravention.
+Also, the CCI is empowered to grant a reduction in penalty of up to 50 per cent and 30 per cent respectively to the second and third enterprises to make a disclosure while being a part of the cartel, by submitting evidence that provides significant added value to the evidence already available to the CCI or its Director General for establishing the existence of the cartel.